 Submit a copy of a signed contract or the receipt for purchase of a CMMS system.
-If using an existing CMMS, provide verification that it has been modified as required by the CHPS Verified Plan Sheet.
+If using an existing CMMS, provide a letter signed by the mechanical engineer as verification that it has been modified as required by NE-CHPS.